• Skip to primary navigation

 It’s the perfect pick-me-up after surfing or snorkeling at nearby Sunset Beach, Banzai Pipeline or Shark’s Cove.

-They also have locations at Outrigger Waikiki Beach Resort in Honolulu and Sunset Beach.
+In addition to their Shark’s Cove location, they also have locations at Sunset Beach in Halaweia (Oahu) and Outrigger Waikiki Beach Resort in Honolulu and Sunset Beach.

 2. Aji Limo Truck